USE CASES

 Operational Risk for Personnel & Field Activity

-How a security operations team can use Talosai to monitor escalation risk, validate confidence using evidence diagnostics, and set posture triggers for travel, staffing, and field movements tied to measurable thresholds.
-Talosai combines near real-time country stability dashboards with decision-grade, contextual analysis, helping teams understand not just what is changing, but why it matters and what decisions it informs.
+How security operations teams can use Talosai to monitor escalation risk, validate confidence using evidence diagnostics, and establish measurable posture triggers for travel, staffing, and field activity using continuously updated multi-source OSINT intelligence.

 Primary users

-Security managers, duty officers, and field operations leaders
+Security managers, duty officers, field operations leaders, and crisis-response teams

 User Profile